-Parents and Families
+Parents and Family Members

 You are an integral partner with UIS in assisting your student in their journey from being a first-year to a graduate!
 This page is meant to share information and resources that will help you parent your student along this period in their lives.
 Our Parent Relations programming is young, new, and developing.
 Check back regularly to see what we add.